Canon SL1 vs Panasonic LX100 II

 It is notable that the SL1 has a microphone port, which is missing on the LX100 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic LX100 II Manual.
+Further information on the features and operation of the SL1 and LX100 II can be found, respectively, in the Canon SL1 Manual (free pdf) or the online Panasonic LX100 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL1 and the Panasonic LX100 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.